-This policy for the creation of digital and print reproductions applies to the subsidiary collections that constitute the Center, including but not limited to, the Harvard Medical Library (HML), the Boston Medical Library (BML), and the Warren Anatomical Museum (WAM) as embedded within the Center.
+This policy for the creation of digital and print reproductions applies to the subsidiary collections that constitute the Center, including but not limited to, the Harvard Medical Library (HML) and the Warren Anatomical Museum (WAM) as embedded within the Center.
 Whenever possible the Center will follow the spirit and practice outlined in the Harvard Library’s “Harvard Library Policy on Access to Digital Reproductions of Works in the Public Domain."

 - This policy is subject to the explanations and exclusions stated in the above Publication Policy Statement and with the following additional details:

 - At the discretion of public services staff, the Center will embed source metadata in certain digital images provided to patrons.
 Reproduction fees may be charged at the discretion of the Center public services staff for any item without a viable digital surrogate.
 Charges vary depending on the nature of the request and may require professional studio photography, item transportation, and/or other associated fees for reproductions from Harvard Imaging Services or another vendor.